OmarR00t/documentation-guideline-Cloud/README.md

 # documentation-page
 This is an Open Source community project.
-Official support from Trend Micro is not available.
-I'm just an Individual contributor to serve our customer needs
+I'm just an Individual contributor to serve our customer needs:sunglasses:

-Enjoy
+Enjoy :dancers::dancers: